lupyuen/lupyuen.github.io/src/lorawan2.md

 -   ["Designing a Community-Driven Decentralized Storage Network for IoT Data"](https://matheo.uliege.be/bitstream/2268.2/11657/12/thesis.pdf)

-_How secure are they?_
+_But how secure are they?_

+Calm down, amigo...
 Sorry I haven't reviewed their security features.

 Someday I might!

 _PineDio Stack supports triple comms: LoRa, WiFi AND Bluetooth LE..._